The Connected Laboratory: A New Approach to Laboratory Billing Services

 The traditional wait-until-the-end approach to laboratory billing worked just fine when laboratories were more profitable, and margins were high enough to offset the denials and the write-offs that accompany this back-end model.
 But downward market trends and shrinking margins are forcing labs to consider a new model - one that connects the laboratory information system and the revenue cycle management workflows onto one common database, one that produces end-to-end data integrity, and one that gives them a headstart on laboratory billing services.

 Still, in its early stages, a much-needed paradigm shift within the laboratory industry has begun.
 The old and disconnected back-end billing process is being replaced with a new connected one that enables labs to begin the billing cycle as the order is received.
-This new laboratory billing system model is supported by innovative tools that optimize cash collection and protect laboratories from reimbursement cuts, fast-changing payer requirements, growing patient responsibility for healthcare costs, and other external threats.
+This new laboratory billing solution model is supported by innovative tools that optimize cash collection and protect laboratories from reimbursement cuts, fast-changing payer requirements, growing patient responsibility for healthcare costs, and other external threats.

 Laboratory Billing Software that Integrates LIS & RCM Ecosystems